-In exchange for a rebel pull-out from Goma, Congo's government agreed in Kampala to listen to M23's grievances, but Congo's Information Minister Lambert Mende said on Wednesday he remained sceptical that the rebels would leave the city.
+In exchange for a rebel pullout from Goma, Congo's government agreed in Kampala to listen to M23's grievances.
+But Congo Information Minister Lambert Mende said on Wednesday he remained sceptical that the rebels would leave the city.

-"We're waiting to see it in reality, because the M23 elements and those who support them have made us used to red-herrings.
-We're used to their unkept promises," he told a press conference in the capital Kinshasa.
+"We're waiting to see it in reality, because the M23 elements and those who support them have made us used to red herrings.
+We're used to their unkept promises," he told a news conference in the capital, Kinshasa.

-The rebels initially claimed to have taken up arms over what they said was the government's failure to respect a March 23, 2009 peace agreement that saw them integrated into the army.
+The rebels said initially they took up arms over what they cited as the government's failure to respect a March 23, 2009, peace agreement that saw them integrated into the army.

-However, they have since broadened the scope of their movement, declaring their aim to "liberate" the entire central African nation and topple President Joseph Kabila.
+They have since broadened the scope of their movement, declaring their aim to "liberate" the entire Central African nation and topple President Joseph Kabila.

-The mixed messages from Makenga and Runiga could be a sign of divisions within the movement, according to analyst Jason Stearns at independent think-tank the Rift Valley Institute.
+The mixed messages from Makenga and Runiga could be a sign of divisions within the movement, according to analyst Jason Stearns at the Rift Valley Institute independent think tank.

 "The future of M23 depends on the diplomatic dance between donors, countries in the region and Kigali," Stearns said.

-Rwanda, which United Nations experts accuse of giving orders to the Tutsi-dominated rebels and supplying arms and recruits, has twice invaded Congo over the past two decades, sparking a conflict that has killed more than 5 million people.
+Rwanda, which U.N. experts accuse of giving orders to the Tutsi-dominated rebels and supplying arms and recruits, has twice invaded Congo over the past two decades, sparking a conflict that has killed more than 5 million people.

 It justified its interventions by the need to pursue Rwandan Hutu militias who fled into Congo after carrying out the 1994 Rwanda genocide in which some 800,000 Tutsis and moderate Hutus were killed.

-The conflict in eastern Congo - which has big reserves of gold, tin and coltan, an ore of rare metals used in making mobile phones - has displaced 140,000 civilians this month alone, according to the U.N.
+The conflict in eastern Congo - which has big reserves of gold, tin and coltan, an ore of rare metals used in making mobile phones - has displaced 140,000 civilians this month alone, according to the United Nations.

 The International Committee of the Red Cross said on Wednesday that dozens of war wounded, including civilian women and children, were awaiting urgent treatment in hospitals.